electron/packager/docs/api.md

 By default, the functions are called in parallel (via [`Promise.all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all)).
-If you need the functions called serially, there is a utility function provided:
+If you need the functions called serially, there is a utility function provided.
+Please note that **callback-style functions are not supported by `serialHooks`.** For example:

 ```javascript
 const packager = require('electron-packager')